wowsignal-io/go-forex/README.md

 The computed exchange rates are for informational purposes only - they are unlikely to be the same as the rates actually offered, but the difference should be tolerable for home finance applications.

+## Future Work

+### More parsers, more currencies

+We're missing some medium-size currencies, such as RMB.
+[TODO](forex/TODO) contains some research notes on potential additional sources of data.